 The French company Branex Design was founded in Paris by Sacha Cohen, who is the chief developer of the company today.
-The fact that Sacha Cohen was, and still is, a fan of seventies design, becomes clear upon a glance of the Branex collection.
-The company tries to combine new ideas with ideas from the past to form new contemporary products.
+The fact that Sacha Cohen was, and still is, a fan of seventies design, becomes clear after a glance at the Branex collection.
+The company tries to fuse new ideas with ideas from the past to form new contemporary products.

-It's therefore hardly suprising that the Tam Tam stool plays an essential role in the history of the company.
-It's also thanks to Brigitte Bardot that Tam Tam was successful in France in the late 1960s and early 1970s.
-However, after the oil crisis of 1973 the production was ended and the stool soon disappeared from people's minds.
-At least until 2002, when Branex Design revived the design and introduced it at the Maison & Objet in new colours.
+It's therefore hardly surprising that the Tam Tam stool plays an essential role in the history of the company.
+It's also thanks to Brigitte Bardot that Tam Tam was also successful in France in the late 1960s and early 1970s.
+The production however, was ended after the 1973 oil crisis and the stool fell into obscurity.
+At least until 2002, when Branex Design revived the design and introduced it with new materials and colours at the Maison & Objet trade fair.

 Website of Branex Design